emma-sax4/emmasax4.info/_posts/2020-02-07-time-zones-utc-and-javascript-oh-my.md

   - export TZ=America/Chicago
 ```

 I thought I would be satisfied with this.
 I develop my site in CST (or CDT in the summer), and now Travis will also bundle in that time zone.
 But, after more thought, I realized that this is really just a bandaid fix 🤕.
 What if I move across the country and now live in a different time zone permanently?
 What if I'm traveling internationally (say in France), and I'm blogging while I'm there.
 I'm no longer going to be thinking in terms of `America/Chicago` time zone... say I publish a blog post at 12pm noon in France.
 When I get home to Minneapolis, should the blog post still show up as having been published at 12pm noon?
-Or should it properly show a 6–7 hour difference?
+Or should it properly show a 6–7 hour time difference?

 So after a lot of thinking, I decided that the best (and most sustainable) way to design a website is so that all dates/times are UTC in the database (Jekyll doesn't have a DB, so just in the HTML, `feed.xml`, and `sitemap.xml`).
 Then, we can convert all UTC date/times to become in a user's local time when they navigate to my site ⏱.

 ## The Goal

-I made a time zone hefty goal for myself 🥴.
+Time zones are complicated.
+I've dabbled with them a little bit, but they tend to make my head spin 💫.
+So, I made hefty goal for myself 🥴.
 When I publish a blog post, I can specify the publish date/time in _my_ local time zone.
 Jekyll will build the blog post as having been published at the corresponding UTC time.
 And when a reader looks at the blog post on the website, it'll give the date/time in their local time zone (which may be _my_ time zone, but it could also be different).

 Let's look at an example.
 I publish a blog post at 10:15pm in CST on Jan.
 17, 2020:
 ```